-Bit mask If (cpu & (1<<i)) is set (where i is an integer ranging from zero to 15 and representing a CPU) and it is the only bit set, the first process named by name that is running on CPU i is specified an integer value indicating whether or not an error has occurred.
+Bit mask If (cpu & (1<<i)) is set (where i is an integer ranging from zero to 15 and representing a CPU) and it is the only bit set, the first process named by name that is running on CPU i is specified If (cpu & (1<<i)) is set and it is not the only bit set, the first process named by name that is currently running on any of the selected CPUs is specified an integer value providing the unique frequency-based scheduler process identifier for the process for which values are to be cleared.
+This value is obtained when you make a call slot subroutine).
+This value must be - 1 if you wish to identify the process only by specifying name and cpu. an integer value indicating whether or not an error has occurred.
 A value of zero indicates that no error has occurred.
 A nonzero value indicates that an error of a specific type has occurred.
-Refer to the pmclrpgm(3f) man page for a listing of the nonzero values that may be returned and the types of errors that they represent.
+Refer to the pmclrpgm(3f) man page for a listing of the nonzero values that may be returned and the types to schedpgmadd (see page 7-53 for an explanation of this pmclrtable - Clear Values for Processor(s)